Author: Nyman Gibson Miralis

 Case Study: Liberty Reserve

-At its peak, Liberty Reserve was one of the world’s most widely used digital currencies.
+At its peak, Liberty Reserve was one of the world’s most widely used digital currency services.
 It provided its users with instant, real-time currency to make transactions across the world.

 Liberty Reserve did not verify new accounts, which made it particularly attractive to those wishing to launder money or for the transaction of illegitimate goods and services.